blbadger/blbadger.github.io/continuity-poincare.md

 Note also that this does not apply to a nowhere-differentiable map.
 Such a map is undescribable by ordinary differential equations regardless.

-### Postulate: $D-2$ dimensions are required for unrestricted, discontinuos cross-sections
+### Postulate: $D-2$ dimensions are required for unrestricted, discontinuous cross-sections

 For continuous maps, aperiodic attractors seem to form in $n-2$ dimensions.
 For the case of a 2-dimensional map considered by the Poincare-Bendixson theorem, this means that the aperiodic trajectory forms in 0 dimensions, ie at a point.
 As a point is by definition a period 0 attractor in phase space, there is no aperiodic trajectory in 2 dimensional phase space.